ihsn/SDCTheory/intro.rst

 it difficult for many agencies to implement optimal solutions, i.e., solutions that meet their obligations towards both privacy protection and the release of data useful for policy monitoring and evaluation.
-This practice guide attempts to fill this critical gap by:
+This guide attempts to fill this critical gap by:

 (i)  consolidating knowledge gained at the World Bank through
      experiments conducted during a large-scale evaluation of